sbillet/qaware-blog-source/content/posts/vue3.md

 * Unit testing: Jest
 * Config files: dedicated files

 Wait a few minutes until the project is created.
-Mental note: The Vue-CLI still regards Vue 3 as "Preview", 5 months after release.
+Mental note: The Vue-CLI still regards Vue 3 as "Preview", 5 months after release - acknowledging the ecosystem is not mature enough yet?

-Open in my favorite IDE IntelliJ (~ WebStorm), version 2020.03.02 with Vue.js-Plugin 203.7148.50.
+Open the project in my favorite IDE IntelliJ (~ WebStorm), version 2020.03.02 with Vue.js-Plugin 203.7148.50.

 Install the application and serve it locally.